-Beginning August 2016, a signature is required on all Basic Criminal Background Check Forms prior to being submitted for processing.
+Beginning August 2016, a signature is required (electronic signatures are NOT accepted) on all Basic Criminal Background Check Forms prior to being submitted for processing.

 After the initial Basic Criminal Background Check, a Basic Criminal Background Check renewal will be required every three (3) years thereafter.